griffithlab/genviz.org/_posts/0002-03-03-ggplot2_exercises.md

 TxDb <- TxDb.Hsapiens.UCSC.hg38.knownGene
 ```

 It is beyond the purpose of this workshop to explain everything a TxDb object stores.
-In the code below we are just extract gene related data from chromosome 1-22,X,Y to plot.
+In the code below we are just extracting gene related data from chromosome 1-22,X,Y to plot.
 Note that in the dataframe we produce below the Gene ID is an Entrez ID.

 ```R
 # obtain gene locations from the TxDb object as a data frame